 Fun Fact: Washington Park was originally a cemetery.
 When it was designed, the remains of approximately 40,000 people were relocated to the Albany Rural Cemetery.

 Nestled between the Catskill and Adirondack Mountains on the northwestern edge of town, the Albany Pine Bush Preserve protects thousands of acres of important habitat and the flora and fauna that call it home.
-It’s open year-round, allowing visitors to explore its beauty in all seasons, but it’s especially beautiful in autumn when brilliant fall colors are at their peak.
+It’s open year-round, allowing visitors to enjoy outdoor activities and explore its beauty in all seasons, but it’s especially beautiful in autumn when brilliant fall colors are at their peak.

 One of the most popular hiking trails at the Albany Pine Bush Preserve is the Karner Barrens Trail.
 This 2.6-mile loop is relatively flat and often gives hikers a glimpse of the wildlife.
 For a longer and more challenging trek, check out the Great Dune Trail.
 This 5.4-mile loop winds past native prairies and sand dunes that you might not associate with Upstate New York.